pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+NEXT:
+  - fix empty string mapping key roundtripping with preservation of quotes as `? ''` (reported via email by Tomer Aharoni).

 0.16.5 (2019-08-18):
   - allow for ``YAML(typ=['unsafe', 'pytypes'])``